 - Not pouring grease down the drain – Cooking oil can harden within pipes; it gradually stops debris from draining, creating a clog.
 To properly dispose of grease or fat, it should be poured into a heat-resistant container and thrown in the trash after it cools off.

-- Installing a new plastic pipe or cutting tree roots – To prevent tree roots from damaging the sewer lateral, it should be replaced with a new plastic pipe.
+- Installing a new plastic pipe or cutting tree roots – To prevent tree roots from damaging the sewer lateral, they should be replaced with a new plastic pipe.
 In this way, you can make sewage backups prevention.

 - Installing a backwater prevention valve – This fixture allows sewage to leave but prevents it from backing up into the home.